 A San Mateo Catastrophic Injury Lawyer Can Help

+Galine, Frye, Fitting & Frangos, LLP proudly serves victims of catastrophic injuries in San Mateo.
 Having an experienced attorney on your side as soon as possible to advocate for your best interests against insurance companies will give you the best chance of getting the settlement you deserve.
-Our legal team at Galine, Frye, Fitting & Frangos handles serious injury cases, and we can evaluate your rights and options following your catastrophic injury.
-Contact us directly at (650) 345-8484 for more information and a free case evaluation.
+We are ready to seek justice for you and your loved ones.